 Gains and losses are recognized in profit or loss when the financial assets are derecognized and through amortization process.
-Financial assets at amortized cost are included under current assets if realizability or collectability is within 12 months after the reporting year.
-Otherwise, these are classified as noncurrent assets.

 Cash and other cash items, due from BSP and other banks, securities purchased under resale agreement, loans and receivables, certain government securities and corporate bonds (presented under "Investment securities" account), refundable deposits, other investments and returned checks and other cash items (RCOCI), included under "Other assets" account, are classified under this category.